OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 $ ios-deploy --bundle Payload/my-app.app -W -d
 ```

-##### Using Objection
+##### Using Objection on iOS

 Starting up Objection depends on whether you've patched the IPA or whether you are using a jailbroken device running Frida-server.
-For running a patched IPA, objection will automatically find any attached devices and search for a listening frida gadget.
+For running a patched IPA, objection will automatically find any attached devices and search for a listening Frida gadget.
 However, when using frida-server, you need to explicitly tell frida-server which application you want to analyze.

 ```bash
 # Connecting to a patched IPA